-Next we chose to change the lamp shades.
+Next, we chose to change the lampshades.
 We had two, again in dark red colors.
-A simple choice were the Jära lamp shades from Ikea.
-They have a nice linen-look to them, even though they are a linen-blend.
+A simple choice was the Jära lamp shades from Ikea.
+They have a nice linen look to them, even though they are a linen blend.
 It was an easy swap for the lamp by our couch.

-However, we have a bigger one in our library corner that didn’t look right with the size of lamp shade that Ikea offers.
+However, we have a bigger one in our library corner that didn’t look right with the size of the lamp shade that Ikea offers.
 What’s a girl to do?
-Somehow we had a pure white lamp shade that matched the Ikea one in style.
+Somehow we had a pure white lampshade that matched the Ikea one in style.

-Another deep red were our pillow covers on the couch.
-They matched the red in the old rug and the red from the old lamp shades.
+Another deep red was our pillow covers on the couch.
+They matched the red in the old rug and the red from the old lampshades.
 This was another easy, inexpensive update.

 I can’t get enough of linen.
 It’s a very durable fabric with a nice natural feel that has a much lower environmental impact than cotton.

-Ikea’s Puderviva are a great find.
+Ikea’s Puderviva is a great find.
 I got 2 of them and they set me back $15 each.
 They look very pretty on our light green couch.
-Depending on your preference, you can chose to have the plain front facing forward or the ribbon side.
+Depending on your preference, you can choose to have the plain front facing forward or the ribbon side.

 The old curtains were a light color with a floral look.
 We wanted something a bit lighter that also matched the pale yellow paint in the room.

 Have I told you that I love linen?
 It has such a simple, classic, and natural look.